-- Create rosters of women who have the skill sets needed to deploy to all models. - Provide specialized training to women on different skill sets to ensure women have the capabilities needed for all mission models. - Provide senior leadership training on gender protection norms, gender stereotypes, and gender backlash.
+- Create rosters of women who have the skill sets needed to deploy to all models. - Provide specialized training to women on different skill sets to ensure women have the capabilities needed for all mission models. - Provide training on gender protection norms, gender stereotypes, and gender backlash for personnel of all ranks, including senior leadership. - Screen for personnel who have any misconduct violations.

-- Screen for personnel who have any misconduct violations. - Reconceptualize of pre-deployment training so that it integrates different skill sets (use of force and protection-oriented, with "softer" skills). - Circulate sensitization campaigns which clarify that men and women should prioritize different skill sets, including "soft" capabilities.
+- Reconceptualize pre-deployment training so that it integrates different skill sets (use of force and protection-oriented, and skills such as interpersonal communication, trust-building, de-escalation and negotiation).

+- Circulate sensitization

+campaigns which clarify that

+men and women should prioritize

+different skill sets, including

+skills required to succeed in

+current and future security

+contexts such as interpersonal

+communication, trust-building,

+de-escalation, and negotiation.